 This is a 30-credit Masters-level module, run by the Graduate School, which many PGRs will find helpful towards gaining their credits.
 It is intended to complement other module(s) that PGRs and supervisors may choose for skills development.

 The aim of the module is to embed personal, professional and career development in each PGR’s individual research degree.
 Learning on the module will be enabled by workshops in two complementary strands – workshops for ‘Professional Researcher’ and for ‘Personal Skills Development’.
 It will include some elements of epistemology, but PGRs might want to complement it with specific methods training modules.
 PGRs from across UWE Bristol will be doing RCC so it will provide an opportunity to learn from a wide variety of other doctoral students.

 Modules from any faculty may be taken with the agreement of your Director of Studies, and PGRs enrol for all modules via the Graduate School Office.
-Information on modules can be found in UWE Bristol's module specifications information.
+Information on modules can be found in UWE Bristol's module specifications information search page.

 Please note: These modules may form part of other awards at Masters-level awards within the University – they are not run specifically for PGRs.
 Therefore, there is no guarantee that all modules will run every year.
 If there is a module that you wish to register on, you or your Director of Studies should contact the module leader for that module to check whether it will be running and when.

-Assessment regulations relating to taught modules, regarding non-completion, hand-in deadlines, extenuating circumstances, resits and second attempts are available in the student records and assessments information.
+Assessment regulations relating to taught modules, regarding non-completion, hand-in deadlines, extenuating circumstances, resits and second attempts are available in the Student and Academic Services information pages.